AmbireTech/adex-protocol/README.md

 In AdEx, it is possible to use the Harberger tax ownership model.
 However, due to the dynamic nature of digital advertising, it's not practical for certain entities (advertisers) to fully own an ad space.

-The way we envision the model working is by using the OUTPACE channels to pay rent, but paying rent on display time rather than on physical time.
+The way we envision the model working is by using the OUTPACE channels to pay rent, but paying rent on display time rather than on physical time ("time tick" event).

 **To be expored further.**